Project-Adlez/SDC-Products/README.md

 This is a node/express application that provides a REST API for the Atelier ecommerce frontend.

-The database schema are contained in `/etl`
+The database schema are contained in `/PostgreSQL/db/models`

-The node server is contained entirely in `/server` and enters on `index.js`
+The node server is contained in `PostgreSQL/server/index.js`

-`npm test` runs the tests inside of the `/test` folder with jest

 ## Install